wesleycamargo/azure-docs.pt-br/articles/hdinsight/hdinsight-hbase-tutorial-get-started.md

 	Aguarde até o **Status** ser atualizado para **Concluído**.

-2. Insira o script HiveQL a seguir no Editor de Hive e, em seguida, clique no botão **ENVIAR**.
+2. Insira o script HiveQL a seguir no Editor Hive e clique no botão **Enviar**.
 A consulta de Hive consulta os dados na tabela do HBase:

      	SELECT count(*) FROM hbasecontacts;